ajd213/hypercubes/README.md

 ## Installation

-Provided you have a local installation of Python, the module can be installed by navigating to pymodule/ and running `pip install .`.
+Navigate to pymodule/ and run `pip install .`.

 Alternatively, you can avoid using pip by running `python3 setup.py build` from the pymodule/ directory.
-This will create a new directory, called build/, in which you will find several subdirectories labelled according to your machine and Python installation.
-For example, "lib.macosx-11.0-arm64-cpython-39".
-In one of these folders, you will find a file with a .so extension (for example, "hypercubes.cpython-39-darwin.so").
-If you copy this file to the same directory as your Python code, you can import the module with `import hypercubes` in your .py file.
+This will create a new directory, called build/, in one of the subdirectories, you will find a file with a .so extension, which should be copied to your working directory.
+The module can then be imported as usual.

 ### Prerequisites

-C:
+GNU C, including

 * GNU Scientific Library: https://www.gnu.org/software/gsl/ - used for random number generation

-Python:
+Python 3.9 and

 * NumPy
 * Matplotlib